 Cats are elegant and confident yet at the same time, they are also funny.
 They’re prone to getting into impossibly ridiculous situations because of their curiosity and character.
 This is why they are so popular as pets.

-How to Get a Cat to Relax and Look at the Camera
+1. How to Get your Kitten to Relax and Look at the Camera

-You can use the cat’s inquisitive nature to your advantage to get them to look where you want them to.
+You can use your kitten’s inquisitive nature to your advantage to get them to look where you want them to.
 At the camera, for example.
 Cats are highly responsive to sensory stimulation like smells, sounds, lights and movements.

 To get a cat to look at the camera, try making a bit of noise near the camera.
 You can whistle or snap your fingers, or crunch a paper bag.
 Food smells can also be very attractive for a cat.
 You can hold or place some of the cat’s favourite snacks near you.
 Just keep in mind that the cat might want to eat the food, not just look at it.

 Moving objects like feathers or cat toys will also get their attention.
 Different cats will react differently to stimulations.
 Get to know your subjects and adjust accordingly.
 Sometimes having a window open behind you is all you need; in other cases, you might need more than that.

 Using objects that the cat is familiar with will usually get a calmer reaction than introducing them to something new.

 2. Be Patient and Prepared for the Unexpected